Books about the skin

 We recommend the following books by DermNet NZ contributors.
 Click on the title of each book to view it on Amazon.

 Dermatology Made Easy was written by DermNet NZ's Chief Editor A/Prof Amanda Oakley and published by Scion in association with DermNet NZ Trust.
 The book, based on the most popular topics from our website, combines the focus of the ‘Made Easy’ book series with the authority and knowledge-base of DermNet NZ's unparalleled resources.
 Dermatology Made Easy is essential reading for family doctors, medical trainees, students and other healthcare professionals worldwide who need to diagnose dermatological conditions.
-The book is available from Amazon in paperback and E-Book formats from early 2017.
+The book is available from Amazon in paperback and E-Book formats from 15th May 2017.

 This paediatric dermatology guide was written by DermNet NZ's Chairman of the Board of Trustees, A/Prof Marius Rademaker, and by Chief Editor, A/Prof Amanda Oakley.
 The most common childhood skin disorders are outlined with simple definitions, clinical descriptions, important causes and aggravating factors.
 Straightforward diagnostic and treatment advice is also provided.
 A comprehensive range of full-colour illustrations supports the text.
 It was published in 2015.